 # 1 – Fingers into the muscle

 Men suffer from neck pain because of muscle tightness commonly in their upper trapezius.
-Take your fingers and then press into the muscle.
-You will look for the sensitive spot within the muscle.
-You will press upon that sensitive spot so it’s comfortable and not in screaming pain.
+Take your fingers and press them into the muscle.
+Look for the sensitive spot within the muscle.
+Press upon that sensitive spot so that it’s comfortable and not in screaming pain.
 Hold it there and let it relax.
-When it relaxes, you will then move over to another point.
-You will work your way throughout the muscle looking for those sensitive points.
+Once it relaxes, move to another point.
+Work your way throughout the muscle, looking for those sensitive points.

 # 2 – Ball into the muscle

-You use a ball and push the ball into the muscle.
-Perform one set of 5 repetitions so looking at 5 different spots in the muscle.
-Utilize a ball and find those sensitive areas, pressing the ball into the hyperactive muscle or tight muscle.
+You use a ball, pushing it into the muscle.
+Perform one set of 5 repetitions, looking for 5 different spots in the muscle.
+Utilize a ball and find those sensitive areas, pressing the ball into the hyperactive or tight muscle.

 # 3 – Ball between the wall and the body

-You can make it even more challenging by utilizing the wall.
+You can make this even more challenging by utilizing the wall.
 Place the ball between the wall and your body.
-Put your body weight into it pressing deeper and harder into the muscle.
+Push your body weight into it, pressing deeper and harder into the muscle.
 Find the sensitive area and then press.
 It will be a little uncomfortable.
-You will hold it for a second or two until it relaxes and then you will move on to another spot in the muscles.
+Hold it for a second or two until it relaxes, and then move on to another spot in the muscle.

 Give these three options a go for neck pain relief!

-If you are looking for a resource to help you find relief to manage your neck discomfort and prevent future flare-ups, then check out the Neck Pain Solved program here:
+If you are looking for a resource to help you find relief to manage your neck discomfort and prevent future flare-ups, then click here to check out the Neck Pain Solved program.

 Rick Kaselj, MS